idaholab/moose/framework/doc/content/source/transfers/MultiAppReporterTransfer.md

 scatter fashion.
 The main application holds a vector of vectors and a single vector, while each subapp has a vector and a Real (scalar) reporter.
-During the transfer the subapp's reporters are populated from the scattering of the mainapp's vector reporter and a vector of vectors reporter.
+During the transfer the subapp's reporters are populated from the scattering of the main app's vector reporter.
+The main app can also use a vector of vectors reporter, in which case those vectors are distributed to the subapps.

 !listing dist_vector/main_send.i block=Reporters caption=Main application reporters